Not registered yet?

 Non-contestable Consumers

-Consumers that are supplied by the Market Support Services Licensee (MSSL) SP Services at a regulated tariff.
-These consumers have not been given the right to choose to purchase electricity from either a retail supplier directly from the wholesale market or indirectly from the wholesale market through the MSSL SP Services.
+Consumers that are supplied by the Market Support Services Licensee (MSSL), SP Services, at a regulated tariff.
+These consumers have not been given the right to choose to purchase electricity from either a retail supplier, directly from the wholesale market or indirectly from the wholesale market through the MSSL, SP Services.

 Period